flasnel-studio/periodia-privacy-policy/index.md

 - **Minimum Age:** This app is rated Teen (12+) but recommended for ages 13+ due to reproductive health content
 - **Target Audience:** Primarily designed for individuals 18+ who menstruate
 - **Parental Guidance Required:** Users under 18 should use this app with parental guidance and supervision
-- **Under 13 Users:** Per COPPA requirements, we do not knowingly collect personal information from children under 13 without verified parental consent

 **For Parents and Guardians:**
 If your child is under 18 and uses this app, we recommend: